BernLeWal/htl-sew-java/README.md

     or with the PresentationModel-Pattern to provide a managable solution for multiple-handlings.
 * __LayoutsDemo__ is a JavaFX application which demonstrates how layouting of your controls on the user-interface works, with samples of TabPane, VBox/HBox, StackPane and GridPane.
+* __ListsDemo__ is a JavaFX application which demonstrates how to use ListView and TableView and how to fill them with data
-* __ListDemo__ is a JavaFX application which demonstrates how to use ListView and TableView and how to fill them with data based on presentation-model classes
+* __ListsPresentationModelDemo__ is a JavaFX application which demonstrates how to use ListView and TableView and how to fill them with data based on presentation-model classes
 * __LowLevelBindingDemo__ is a JavaFX application showing how very simple (low level) bindings directly defined on multiple controls during the UI initialization works.